 Payments can be made by Interac Debit, E-transfer, Visa, Mastercard, AMEX, or Cheque.

 RESP – Funds saved through a Registered Education Savings Plan for the purposes of your child’s education.

 RRSP – The Lifelong Learning Plan (LLP) offered by the Government of Canada can allow you to borrow from your RRSP for the purposes of furthering your education.

-Second Career – Ontario Fire Academy is registered with Service Ontario and approved for Second Career Strategy funding.
+Better Jobs – Ontario Fire Academy is registered with Service Ontario and approved for Better Jobs Strategy funding.
 The administration office can provide you with assistance in obtaining the information you need to process your application.

 At this time, OFA does not offer CPR and First Aid certification, though, in order to qualify for any program at Ontario Fire Academy, recruits must have an up-to-date CPR Level C and Standard First Aid certification to be eligible.

 Yes, the online component of the blended program must be completed before the in-person skill session can begin.